Configure BitLocker on Windows 10 Devices

 - Navigate to Device Management > Device Profiles.
 Click on a Windows Device profile and edit or create a new Windows Device profile.

-- Once in the Device Profile wizard, click on the Settings > BitLocker section to configure BitLocker settings,
+- Once in the Device Profile wizard, navigate to Settings > Security Settings.
+Go to BitLocker section to configure BitLocker settings,

 - To configure BitLocker by enabling Prompt for Device Encryption.
 This allows you to start configuring various settings and this will show a notification to the end users that they need to configure BitLocker,